 The Elk River is a medium sized drainage in the very southeast corner of BC that flows into the Kootenay River north of the US border.
 There are several interesting sections of whitewater on this run that are draped in classic Canadian Rockies scenery.
 The Middle Elk, a short section of significant canyon with interesting rapids and a beautiful waterfall to start makes a great combination with other reaches of the Elk, or as a place to visit as a destination by itself.

 The closest town to the Middle Elk is Elko, which is a small town about 15 minutes west of Fernie on highway 3.
 The river essentially flows behind the large sawmill in town.
-Use the map to get your bearings - the directions on Paddling ABC are also good.
+Use the map to get your bearings.
 The put in is located just north of the lumber yard at a dirt pullout.
 Walk across the field to look at Leap of Faith.
 Slightly upstream, next to the obvious class 6 crack, is a way to climb down to the river above the falls.
 If you're not running the falls there is a steep rail track that descends to the pool below Leap of Faith, and the powerhouse fed by the water diverted from the Upper Elk.
 Climbing down this track is probably the scariest part of the whole run.

 To reach the take out drive to the south end of the sawmill.
 When the road crosses a pipeline right-of-way, turn left and follow it until it goes up a steep hill.
 After the hill keep following the road a short ways until it ends at a beautiful overlook of the river.
 This is a fantastic camping spot.
 There is a steep trail that goes down to the river from here.

 Leap of Faith, the sweet waterfall at the start of the run, is optional.
 Accessing it requires a decent seal launch into an eddy that gets trickier as the level rises.
 It's only really feasible when the water is on the lower side for the canyon below.
-There can be less water at the falls than in the canyon if the hydro project is diverting water around the Upper Elk section.
 In normal flow range, the canyon is made up of mainly class IV rapids, and it is very scenic.
 The first rapid is called Rocket Eddy.
 The other rapid of note is called Corner Pocket, about half way down.
 The take out is located on river right at a large gravel bar when the river turns right and the canyon opens up.
 The trail up to the cars is steep and it will get you sweating.